Wild flora and fauna

 It is the longest wellspring river in Europe with a length of 95 km.
 The area of risorgive, despite having undergone significant changes over time, includes typical natural elements inside such fontanili “fontanassi”, ponds and wetlands, bogs, and a dense network of waterways.
 In addition to the typical vegetation of wet meadows and risorgiva polle, there are poplars, willows, alders, oaks, elms, and maples.

 It is a symbol of the Province of Treviso, influencing and characterizing the surrounding landscape.
 On its banks was born and developed, the “peasant culture” of the entire province.
 The “Fontanassi di Casacorba” fall in the protected park of Sile and are a great tourist destination.

-The green road is not only an alternative path to the conventional road traffic, but the backbone of a network system that connects all the main attractions for all the visitors who wants to know the area of the park by gradually discovering its peculiarities.
+The green road is not only an alternative path to the conventional road traffic but the backbone of a network system that connects all the main attractions for all the visitors who want to know the area of the park by gradually discovering its peculiarities.